-The scope and extent of the auditor’s liability, has been substantially enhanced under the 2013 Act.
-Now, the auditor is not only exposed to various new forms of liabilities, however, these liabilities prescribed in the existing 1956 Act have been made more stringent.
-The auditor is now subject to oversight by multiple regulators apart from the ICAI such as The National Financial Reporting Authority (NFRA, and the body replacing the NACAS) is now authorised to investigate matters involving professional or other misconduct of the auditors.
-The penalty provisions and other repercussions that an auditor may now be subject to as per the 2013 Act includes monetary penalties, imprisonment, debaring of the auditor and the firm, and in case of frauds, can even be subject to class action suits.
+The scope and extent of the auditor’s liability have been substantially enhanced under the 2013 Act.
+Now, the auditor is not only exposed to various new forms of liabilities, however, but these liabilities prescribed in the existing 1956 Act have also been made more stringent.
+The auditor is now subject to oversight by multiple regulators apart from the ICAI such as The National Financial Reporting Authority (NFRA, and the body replacing the NACAS) is now authorized to investigate matters involving professional or other misconduct of the auditors.
+The penalty provisions and other repercussions that an auditor may now be subject to as per the 2013 Act include monetary penalties, imprisonment, debarring of the auditor and the firm, and in case of fraud, can even be subject to class action suits.

 6. Additional responsibilities of the auditor

-The 2013 Act requires certain new aspects which need to be covered in an auditors’ report.
+The 2013 Act requires certain new aspects that need to be covered in an auditors’ report.
 These include the following:

-• Any qualification, reservation or adverse remark relating to the maintenance of accounts and other matters connected there with [section 143(3)(h) of the 2013 Act]
+2. Any qualification, reservation or adverse remark relating to the maintenance of accounts and other matters connected therewith [section 143(3)(h) of the 2013 Act]